-Having a Medical transcription team that can handle the above where each patient has their own account will help for future transaction.
+Having a Medical transcription team that can handle the above where each patient has their own account will help for future transactions.
 The complete demographic data of the patient should be entered.
-The insurance details that include the primary, secondary and tertiary insurance coverage of the patient should be keyed in.
-This then needs to be proof read and verified.
+The insurance details that include the primary, secondary, and tertiary insurance coverage of the patient should be keyed in.
+This then needs to be proofread and verified.

 Assigning charges for the medical codes entered

 Now the next step requires great patience and focus – assigning appropriate charges to the medical code.
 The team that you have entrusted with the charge entry should then assign corresponding and appropriate charges, to the codes in the medical coding document.
 This team should have coding experts who are well updated with the medical coding systems such as – HCPCS, CPT, ICD-10.

 Explanation of Benefits (EOB) and checks received – where partial payments are made, investigation and analysis are then initiated and corrective steps are taken.
 The team assigned for this enables appropriate decision-making and facilitates the required actions for the recovery of dues.